InfinitumForm/cf-geoplugin/readme.txt

 == Changelog ==

+= 8.1.11 =
+* Improved integration with WooCommerce
+* WooCommerce takes control of the base currency
+* Improved code quality

 = 8.1.10 =
 * Fixed memory leak
 * Fixed the problem with the geo banner on the cached site